OmentaElvis/labt/doc/LuaAPI.md

 #### Custom behaviour implemented in parsing the repository xml.
 You can specify an archive download url using `<base-url>` tag.
+You need to specify this for archives otherwise it will default to google repo base url.

 ```xml
 <remotePackage path="platforms;android-34">
 	<revision>